 Holy Cross Service Program and Service Learning

-As a Catholic Holy Cross High School, Saint Francis finds it an honor to provide opportunities for educating the hearts and minds of its students to serve the world.
-Completion of the Holy Cross Service Program, including both completion of individual hours and the completion of the freshman and sophomore service learning components are requirements for successful completion of the Religious Studies courses.
-The completion of the individual hours is a graduation requirement as set by the Board of Directors of Saint Francis High School.
-Each year the school mandates that every student fulfill this requirement, submit the required documentation to verify the completion of the hours (service verification form and supporting documentation from the service agency), and enter the hours in the online database.
-The individual hour requirements are as follows:
+As a Catholic Holy Cross High School, Saint Francis feels called to provide opportunities for educating the hearts and minds of its students to serve the world.
+Completion of the Holy Cross Service Program, including both completion of individual community service hours and the completion of the freshman and sophomore service learning components are requirements for successful completion of the Religious Studies courses.
+The completion of the 50 required service hours, over the course of four years, is a graduation requirement as set by the Board of Directors of Saint Francis High School.
+Each year the school mandates that every student fulfill this requirement and submit the required hours through their account in the school’s online service platform, x2VOL, for verification and approval.
+The annual service requirements are as follows:

 |Freshmen||15 hours of direct service with children|

 |Sophomores||10 hours of direct service with the developmentally disabled|

 |Juniors||15 hours of direct service with the elderly|

 10 hours of direct service with any of the four populations: children, developmentally disabled, elderly, or poor/economically disadvantaged

 All community service must involve the student working in direct contact with members of the population in question, as determined by grade level, and must be done off campus while school is NOT in session.
 In addition, the service hours must be completed with a valid agency or organization (not with family, friends, or neighbors).
 Service hours for the following year may be started as soon as the current school year's service deadline for the student’s particular grade has passed.
 Any direct contact community service work done over the summer will count toward the requirement for the upcoming school year.
 For a student to avoid penalty, the minimum number of required service hours must be submitted and verified in x2VOL by the deadline.
 Required service hour deadlines for the Holy Cross Service Program for the school year 2018-2019 are:

 |Juniors||Friday, February 22nd|